afantasia-me/afantasia-me.github.io/_posts/2020-12-30-first-impressions-of-the-hp-envy-x360.md

 But it has a barrel plug?

 Yes!
 As it turns out, you can charge the HP Envy x360 over the USB-A port on the barrel plug side or over the USB-C port!
-You just need a 65W USB cable and charger.
-Lower Wattage might mean trickle charging the device or, if you're giving less than 15W, just delaying the inevitable!
+You just need a 65 W USB cable and charger.
+Lower Wattage might mean trickle charging the device or, if you're giving less than 15 W, just delaying the inevitable!

 Well, I'll be!